jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Research.md

 <img src="img/research-with-project.png" style="zoom: 50%;" />

 The project(s) that you defined will show in the start-screen for research.
+You can use the button **New Project** and, if you did select a project, select **Open Project** or **Delete Project**.
+If you delete the project, Enigma will remove it from the database and also remove all results, but not the data files.
 You can resize the window if not all text is visible.